fb pixel

 • Use knotted (two or three knots) dental floss to work the item loose.
 You may have to experiment with the size of the knots and how close together they should be.

-• If you’re having a hard time with regular floss, use a flossing stick.
+• If you’re having difficulty with regular floss, use a flossing stick.

-• If the item absolutely cannot be removed, make an appointment to see your Cheltenham dentist.
+• If the item cannot be removed, make an appointment to see your Cheltenham dentist.

-For more information, call us on (03) 9553 1249.
-Visit us on the web, or use our convenient online booking page.
+For more information, call us at (03) 9553 1249, visit us online, or use our convenient online booking page.

 We are located at 36 Chesterville Road in Cheltenham.